Pottery of Sri Lanka: History

 The pottery of Sri Lanka has a very long history.
-There are pieces of evidence about the history of pottery in Sri Lanka that goes back to the second century BC.
-It has become unbroken tradition that was passed from one generation to other.
-There is evidence from the archeological excavations at the Anuradhapura Gedige and Kandarodai in Jaffna that has found pottery items in the early stage of history in Sri Lanka. the archeological excavations done near the Thissamaharamaya found many pottery items dated back to second BC.
-Some of them were imported from various places in the world.
-That proves pottery items were one of the main good which was traded in international trading in ancient Sri Lanka.
+There are pieces of evidence about the history of pottery in Sri Lanka that go back to the second century BC, via an unbroken tradition passed from one generation to other.
+Evidence from archaeological excavations at Anuradhapura Gedige and Kandarodai in Jaffna have found pottery items from the early historical period.
+Archaeological excavations done near Thissamaharamaya found many pottery items dated back to the second century BC.
+Certain finds were imported from other locales, thus proving that pottery items were a key item traded internationally in ancient Sri Lanka.

-Main materials
+Materials

-The main material that is used in Sri Lankan pottery industry is clay.
-There are main three types of clay that are used for pottery.
-As a result of the large scale of use, clay has become a scarce resource in Sri Lanka.
-Mainly clay is available in the areas of Nattandiya, Dediyawela, Boralasgamuwa, and Meetiyagoda.
-Most of the traditional pottery villages are found near these clay deposits.
-But Since the demand spreads in all the country there can be found other villages also outside these clay deposits.
-Therefore, some potters find it difficult to obtain clay which increases the production cost.
+Clays of various kinds are the main material that is used in the Sri Lankan pottery industry.
+There are main three types of clay that are used for pottery - red clay, white clay and ball clay.
+Clay is primarily sourced from Nattandiya, Dediyawela, Boralasgamuwa, and Meetiyagoda.
+Most traditional pottery villages are found near these clay deposits, however due to demand there are other villages outside these clay deposits.
+Due to large-scale use, clay has become a scarce resource in Sri Lanka, which has increased production costs.

 Red clay

-Red clay is commonly available in Sri Lanka.
-It is usually mixed with sands and grit.
-This type of clay is mainly used to make tile and bricks.
-But after clearing from the dirt it is also used for pottery.
+Red clay is commonly available in Sri Lanka and is usually found mixed with sand and grit.
+This clay is mainly used to make tile and bricks.
+If dirt is removed from the clay body, it is also used for pottery.

 White clay

-White clay is found as a large deposit.
-It can not be used as raw material directly and needs to be mixed with other materials to use in the pottery industry.
-Most of the time white clay is used to manufacture porcelain and ceramics.
+White clay is found in large deposits.
+It can not be used as raw material directly and needs to be mixed with other materials for use in the pottery industry.
+White clay is used to manufacture porcelain and ceramics.

 Ball clay

-Ball clay can be found in small deposits. the main component of the ball clay is Kaolin.
-Boralesgamuwa and Mitiyagoda areas are the main areas with large Ball clay deposits.
+Ball clay can be found in small deposits and is mainly composed of Kaolin.
+Boralesgamuwa and Mitiyagoda are the main areas with larger ball clay deposits.